jorismeurs/LESA_align/README.md

 8. Select files for processing and wait till finished

 # Use output
 The output consists of an Excel file with a matrix of peak intensities per polarity.
-These aligned matrices can then be used for further multvariate analysis with e.g. SIMCA-P or MetaboAnalysts (https://www.metaboanalyst.ca/).
+These aligned matrices can then be used for further multivariate analysis with e.g. SIMCA-P or MetaboAnalysts (https://www.metaboanalyst.ca/).
 Be aware that the first row of each sheet m/z values